cityofaustin/homelessness-dashboard/README.md

 ## Technical information

-The dashboard is an html file with embedded Tableau visualizations.
+The dashboard is an html file with embedded Tableau visualizations using the [Bootstrap](https://getbootstrap.com/) framework.

 #### Changing which visualizations are on the page.